Census Dots

 Native American/Other

-Of the 1,265 places in Ohio, Port William is the 1083rd most populous.
+Port William is ranked the 1142nd most populous place in Ohio, out of 1,265 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Port William was ranked the 1083rd most populous place in the 2020 Census.

 Port William's White Population